shiftEscape/commit-hash-verifier-action/README.md

 # Commit Hash Verifier Action

-This GitHub Action verifies the validity of a commit hash from the current workflow branch.
+This GitHub Action verifies the validity of a commit hash from a specific branch.

 ## Usage